yujinakayama/transpec/README.md

 ### Enable/disable specific conversions

-You can disable specific conversions that are enabled by default with `-k/--keep` option, and enabled conversions that are disabled by default with the `-v/--convert` option.
+You can disable specific conversions that are enabled by default with `-k/--keep` option, and enable conversions that are disabled by default with the `-v/--convert` option.

 ```bash
 $ transpec --keep its --convert example_group